 Solving Your WordPress White Screen

-The WordPress white screen of death sounds terrifying, but we honestly think the name is a bit dramatic.
-The solutions above can fix the issue and get your website up and running again.
+The WordPress white screen of death sounds terrifying, but it doesn't have to be.
+The solutions above can fix the issue and keep your website running.

 If all else fails, contact your web hosting provider for one-on-one assistance, and use caution when making future changes on your site.